arhennia/InCaseYou/README.md

 ## Design Philosophy

-**InCaseYou** is designed to feel like opening a beautifully arranged stationery desk, not a productivity app.
+**InCaseYou** is designed to evoke the feeling of opening a beautifully arranged stationery desk, rather than a traditional productivity app.

 - **Palette**: Mint green (`#E0F5EE`), warm muted browns (`#866144`, `#968571`), and soft cream paper whites.
-- **Typography**: `Inter` for structured UI. `Gorditas` and `Great Vibes` for editorial headings. `Space Mono` for status indicators.
+- **Typography**: `Inter` for structured UI elements, `Gorditas` and `Great Vibes` for editorial headings, and `Space Mono` for status indicators.
-- **Layout**: Asymmetric, editorial compositions with intentional whitespace and minimalist navigation.
+- **Layout**: Asymmetric, editorial compositions featuring intentional whitespace and minimalist navigation.
-- **Interactions**: Subtle hover micro-animations, glassmorphism toolbars, and a clean pill-shaped floating control bar.
+- **Interactions**: Subtle hover micro-animations, glassmorphism toolbars, and a sleek pill-shaped floating control bar.

 ---